Monday, April 27, 2009

 Photobucket

 One recent meal was a virtually-fat-free version of my Vegan "Chicken" Divan Casserole (I wrote about it and gave the original recipe in this blog post).
 I had a whole bunch of broccoli to use up and felt like something "homey" and comforting.
 I stir-fried the Soy Curls® with the garlic in a nonstick pan, and I omitted the fat from my Vegan Bechamel Sauce (just blended the flour in with the ingredients and cooked it in the microwave).
 I omitted the bread crumb topping and used a light sprinkling of my New, Improved Okara Parmesan Substitute.
-I didn't have any vegan cheese handy to grate, so I made my easy Melty Chedda Cheeze (2 x the recipe), also in the microwave, just before assembling the casserole, and drizzled half of it in the middle:
+I didn't have any vegan cheese handy to grate, so I made my easy Melty Chedda Cheeze (2 x the recipe, from my book "20 Minutes to Dinner"), also in the microwave, just before assembling the casserole, and drizzled half of it in the middle:

 Photobucket